 If Devolution does happen, it will have to include an English Parliament and more power for the regions of England as well, which is a good thing anyway.
 Hopefully the Yes campaigners can build bridges to their counterparts in England and form an alliance to win more local democracy.
 It’s a far far cry from the self determination and radical change that the Yes campaign had hoped to achieve, but it would be at least a small victory.

 Still, the sense of missed opportunity and disappointment is palpable on social media.
-When we read the results this morning the lady and I both cried a bit and hugged each other before letting exhaustion overtake us and falling back asleep.
+When we read the results this morning, Maia and I both cried a bit and hugged each other before letting exhaustion overtake us and falling back asleep.
 We have only been here a few days and, though we’re both tied to this place by heritage, our roots are back in California.
 For the brave men and women who’ve come out and campaigned hard for this every day for months like 17 year old Emerald in Inverness or Brian in Arbroath who’s devoted his life to this cause for over 50 years; the loss must be devastating.
 All over twitter and facebook I see posts from Yes campaigners describing themselves as “gutted”, “eviscerated”, ” heartbroken”, and similar.

 On the street there is no celebration, just business as usual.
 It is a gray morning in Scotland and I see very few smiles on the street.
 Still, as I said to one of my new friends on twitter last night, the bad guys almost always win but the struggle for freedom is worthwhile on its own merits.
 The fight is as important as the victory one hopes to win.
 After this week, I believe that more strongly than ever.